 asyncio.coroutines._is_coroutine so this function returns

 Under a WSGI server, async views will run in their own, one-off event loop.
-This means you can use async features, like parallel async HTTP requests, without any issues, but you will not get the benefits of an async stack.
+This means you can use async features, like concurrent async HTTP requests, without any issues, but you will not get the benefits of an async stack.

 The main benefits are the ability to service hundreds of connections without using Python threads.
 This allows you to use slow streaming, long-polling, and other exciting response types.